BabithaKudikala/Insurance-analysis-project-excelr/README.md

 - Collaborated in a team using industry tools
 - Hands-on experience with Excel dashboards, Power BI, SQL, Tableau

+- ✅ This project demonstrates hands-on data analytics skills across the full workflow – from data cleaning and KPI development to dashboard design and insight presentation.

 ---

 ## 📁 Project Files: